 Hamilton Reserve Bank under no circumstances reveals any specific information about its customers or their accounts or other personally identifiable data to any third parties unless:

-- The disclosure is absolutely required by the laws of the nation of Nevis
+- The disclosure is absolutely required by applicable law

 - The customer requests us to do so

 Hamilton Reserve Bank upholds sophisticated safeguards solely for the purpose of securing your personal information.
 We use the highest level of data encryption possible and specifically chosen firewalls to maintain the security of the information we receive from our customers over the web.
 Secure Sockets Layer (SSL) 128-bit encryption and a current and valid certificate from a recognized Certification Authority are required to access our site.

 Hamilton Reserve Bank educates all employees about the importance of privacy towards our customers, this is in accordance with the Banking Bill 2015.
 We retrain each employee on this policy every six months, in addition, they are required to sign a Declaration of Secrecy verifying that he/she is aware of and is compliant with said policy.
 Employees only have access to the specific information needed in order to perform their specialized duties.